 For price comparison, we also could have accomplished this using a managed key value store such as Amazon DynamoDB.
 Hosting our 20TB dataset on DynamoDB would cost $6000 a month even at very low read throughput.
 In contrast, it only cost us a fraction of that to provision 20 TB of disk space on our 94 PB Hadoop cluster.

-Here are two anonymized examples of interesting graphs that we analyzed with these tools.
+Here are two encrypted examples of interesting graphs that we analyzed with these tools.
 The edge width scales with the number of different connections we have between each pair of identifiers.

 Overall, SeekMSJ has provided an efficient way to access large datasets in real-time and that has allowed to analyze samples of this massive graph.